The Minors in English

-The English Minor is available to non-majors in all Cornell Colleges, offering three ways for students to broaden their development in writing and literary understanding.
+The English Minors are available to non-majors in all Cornell Colleges, offering three ways for students to broaden their development in writing and literary understanding.

-The English Department also offers three minor concentrations, open to non-majors in all Cornell colleges: “Creative Writing,” “English,” and “Minority, Indigenous, and Third World Studies.”
+The English Department offers three minors open to non-majors in all Cornell colleges: “Creative Writing,” “English,” and “Minority, Indigenous, and Third World Studies.”
 Fulfillment of the requirements for these minors will yield a certification on students’ transcripts.
 Students may count courses taken at any point in their Cornell careers.

 Each minor requires students to pass five 3- or 4- credit courses with a grade of C or higher.
-No first-year writing seminars will count, and at most 4 credits from transfer, study abroad, or independent study will count.
+No first-year writing seminars will count, and at most 4 credits from transfer, study abroad, independent study, or courses (where relevant) from another Cornell department will count.

 How to apply: Students may file an Intent to Minor form at any time at the English office.
-By the seventh week of the semester before graduation, students must present a faculty member with the Minors Declaration form for approval and then submit the form at the front desk in the English Department, 250 Goldwin Smith Hall.
+By the seventh week of the semester before graduation, students must present the Advisor to Minors –or another English faculty member– with the Minors Declaration form for approval and then submit the form at the front desk in the English Department, 250 Goldwin Smith Hall.

 Creative Writing Minor

-Students must take five courses worth 3 credits or more, including the following:
+Students must take five courses of at least 3 credits, including the following:

 - ENGL 2800 or 2810 Introduction to Creative Writing

-- One English course in literature or cultural studies, 2000- level or higher, or the course Reading for Writers
+- One English course in literature or cultural studies, 2000- level or higher.

-Students will choose five courses of at least 3 credits each from literature, creative writing, and critical writing and creative nonfiction courses.
-These may be at the 2000-, 3000-, or 4000-levels.
+Students will choose five courses of at least 3 credits each.
+They may choose from courses in literature, creative writing, critical writing, and creative nonfiction.
+These must be at the 2000-, 3000-, or 4000- level.
 Those wishing to take four creative writing courses should minor in Creative Writing.